Originate/guide/go/README.md

 Good programmers create complex solutions for complex problems.
 Geniuses create simple solutions for complex problems._

-Go is such an ingeniously simple solution for the many complex problems encountered in modern, large-scale, high-quality and high-velocity software engineering.
+Go is an ingeniously simple solution for the many complex problems encountered in modern, large-scale, high-quality and high-velocity software engineering.
 The genius underlying its simplicity isn't immediately obvious,